 It uses data from your bills when possible, not estimates, for more accurate results.
 It then compares your usage to national averages and others in your area.
 The app helps identify trends in your energy consumption, and users gain a point for every 100 pounds of carbon dioxide under the national average.

 Do your eyes fog over when you read product labels containing words with more than eight syllables?
 This app and website rates a variety of personal care products and household cleaners on a scale from 1 to 10 and lists ingredients of concern.
 GoodGuide has rated over 75,000 products based on the product composition, helping consumers make healthier choices.
 Users can also post their own product reviews and find new, safer products.

 Among the best-known contenders in the eco-tech world, Nest is a Google product designed to regulate and control temperatures within the home automatically.
 For the first few days, adjust the thermostat manually, and it will train itself.
 This is much easier than training a programmable thermostat (that some families never get around to programming).

 Nearly half of home energy use is for heating and cooling, and Nest can help chip away at that by cutting waste.
 When the house is empty, the Nest thermostat turns down your heating and cooling system automatically.
 You can also control your settings on the go, making last-minute adjustments.

-Nest reports that users see an average of a 10 to 12 percent reduction in heating costs and a 15 percent reduction in cooling costs.
+Nest reports that users see an average of a 10% to 12% reduction in heating costs and a 15% reduction in cooling costs.
 All these benefits are actually available with an increase in comfort.
-Nest users report that their homes are a more consistent temperature after installing Nest.
+Nest users report a more consistent temperature in their homes after installing Nest.

 Priced around $250 and controlled by the ubiquitous smartphone, Nest is a simple and affordable way to track, control, and reduce heating and cooling costs, saving money.
 It can also pay for itself in energy savings in just a few years (depending on energy costs in your area).